Noah8080/Encrypt-and-decrypt/README.md

 # Encrypt-and-decrypt
 Accepts a string from the user and encrypts it with an AES algorithm.
 The encrypted text is written to a file, that file is then read from and the contents are decrypted back into the original string
+I chose to use the AES (advanced encryption style) algorithm for a couple reasons.
+First, it is considered an encryption standard that is used by many organizations around the world.
+Second, it is symmetrical and uses a block cypher, which allows for the same key to be used for encryption and decryption.
+Third, it has spent years going through cryptanalysis and still no significant vulnerabilities have been discovered in it.